 A durable power of attorney for health care (DPOAHC) allows you to give an A-I-F the power to make all of your health care decisions.
 [32] The DPOAHC takes effect only when your doctor determines that you have lost your capacity to make informed health care decisions.
 Even after signing a DPOAHC, you still have the right to make health care decisions as long as you are able to give informed consent.
-[33] DPOAHC can be revoked at any time upon expressing your desire that it be revoked.
-However, your doctor must know that you have revoked the DPOAHC.
-[34] It is generally recommended that you have both documents, a DFPOA and a DPOAHC, to cover all aspects of your estate (financial) and your person (health).
+[33] It is generally recommended that you have both documents, a DFPOA and a DPOAHC, to cover all aspects of your estate (financial) and your person (health).

-© Copyright 2024
+© Copyright 2015

-Pro Seniors' Legal Helpline for Older Ohioans provides free legal information and advice by toll-free telephone to all residents of Ohio age 60 or older.
-If you have a concern that cannot be resolved over the phone, then the helpline will try to match you with an attorney who will handle your problem at a fee you can afford.
+Pro Seniors' Legal Hotline for Older Ohioans provides free legal information and advice by toll-free telephone to all residents of Ohio age 60 or older.
+If you have a concern that cannot be resolved over the phone, then the hotline will try to match you with an attorney who will handle your problem at a fee you can afford.